 The story of Hannah in the Bible is a beautiful picture of God’s faithfulness and goodness.
 Hannah’s heartbreak is one many can relate to and so her story is all the more powerful.
 And once again we get a powerful reminder that God cares about us.
+Through Hannah’s experience, like so many other women of the Bible we find lessons in faithfulness and trusting in God’s timing.

 Who Is Hannah In The Bible?